matm01/hangman/README.md

 # README

-This is a simple Hangman game, written during the Data Science Bootcamp.
+This is a simple Hangman game.